dreamportdev/Osdev-Notes/07_IPC/03_Message_Passing.md

 After the initial setup, the implementation of message passing is similar to a relay race:

-- Process 1 wants to receive incoming messages on an endpoint, so it calls a function telling the kernel it's ready.
-This function will only return once a flag has been set on the endpoint that a message is ready, and otherwise blocks the thread.
-We'll call this function `ipc_receive()`.
+- Process 1  wants to receive incoming messages on an endpoint, so it calls a function telling the kernel to create an endpoint in our IPC manager.
+This function will setup and return a block of (userspace) memory containing a message queue.
+We'll call this function `create_endpoint()`.
-- Some time later process 2 wants to send a message, so it allocates a buffer and writes some data there.
+- Process 2 wants to send a message sometime later, so it allocates a buffer and writes some data there.
 - Process 2 now calls a function to tell the kernel it wants to send this buffer as a message to an endpoint.
 We'll call this function `ipc_send()`.
-- Inside `ipc_send()` the buffer is copied into kernel memory.
+- Inside `ipc_send()` the buffer is copied into kernel memory as process 1 can't access process 2's buffer.
 In our example we'll use the heap for this memory.
-We can then set a flag on the endpoint telling it that a message has been received.
+We can then switch to process 1's address space and copy the buffer on the heap into the queue.
 - At this point `ipc_send()` can return, and process 2 can continue on as per normal.
-- The next time process 1 runs, `ipc_receive()` will see that the flag has been set, and copy the message from the kernel buffer into a buffer for the program.
-- The `ipc_receive()` function can also free the kernel buffer, before returning and letting process 1 continue as normal.
+- The message is now waiting at the end of the endpoint's message queue which processes 1 can do what it pleases with.

 What we've described here is a double-copy implementation of message: because the data is first copied into the kernel, and then out of it.
 Hence we performed two copy operations.